-All conditions are required to be either complied with or bonded prior to the submission to Council of the Plan of Survey.
-Please note Condition 20, which requires a letter outlining and demonstrating that conditions have been complied with, shall be submitted to Council prior to the submission to Council of the Plan of Survey.
+All conditions are required to be either complied with or bonded prior to the submission to Council of the Survey Plan.
+Please note Condition 36, which requires a letter, outlining and demonstrating that conditions have been complied with, shall be submitted to Council prior to the submission to Council of the Plan of Survey.